-'''

-moltemplate.sh -xyz coords.xyz -atomstyle "full" system.lt
+moltemplate.sh -xyz coords.xyz -atomstyle "full" -vmd system.lt

-'''

 In the first example, the coordinates of the atoms in the system are built from commands inside the "system.lt" file.
-In the second example coordinates for the atoms are read from an XYZ-file (PDB-files are also supported).
-(The "full" atom style was used in this example, but other LAMMPS atom styles are supported, including hybrid styles.)
+In the second example coordinates for the atoms are read from an XYZ-file, and then invokes VMD to visualize the system just created.
+(PDB-files and other coordinate formats are also supported.
+Note: The "full" atom style was used in this example, but other LAMMPS atom styles are supported, including hybrid styles.)